 - Business use class 3 – business use class 3 is the highest level of cover and includes everything from classes 1 and 2.
 As well as this it covers cars used for commercial purposes, for example door to door sales or fast food delivery.

-When you go through a quote for a new insurance policy, the insurer is likely to ask for details on any previous claims or incidents.
+When you go through a quote for a new insurance policy, the insurance provider is likely to ask for details on any previous claims or incidents.
 Sometimes it is possible that people forget to mention a previous claim or an accident where there was no claim made.
-Even if there was no claim made, your insurer still needs to know about the incident.
+Even if there was no claim made, your insurance provider still needs to know about the incident.
 The majority of the time, claims that have not been mentioned will be found on the Claims Underwriting Exchange.
-This is a system insurers use to record previous claims and incidents.
+This is a system insurance providers use to record previous claims and incidents.

 Where can I access my insurance documents?

-When you take out an insurance policy all insurers have different methods on how to send insurance documents and how to allow their customers to access these.
-As we have mentioned above, most insurers now have an online portal or a self-service centre which allows customers to log onto their account to view and makes changes to their documents online.
+When you take out an insurance policy all insurance provider have different methods on how to send insurance documents and how to allow their customers to access these.
+As we have mentioned above, most insurance providers now have an online portal or a self-service centre which allows customers to log onto their account to view and makes changes to their documents online.
 The benefit of this is you will not need to worry about losing your paper documents as they will be stored in your personal online account.

 How do I get a replacement log book?